-- TWICE-A-SEMESTER PLAN: Payment in two equal installments for semester one by August 10, 2021, and October 10, 2021.
-Payment in two equal installments for semester two by January 10, 2022, and March 10, 2022. - MONTHLY PLAN: Payment in ten installments through MLC's tuition management plan.
+- TWICE-A-SEMESTER PLAN: Payment in two equal installments for semester one by August 10, 2022, and October 10, 2022.
+Payment in two equal installments for semester two by January 10, 2023, and March 10, 2023. - MONTHLY PLAN: Payment in ten installments through MLC's tuition management plan.
 Students enrolled in this plan make monthly payments (August-May) via automatic withdrawal on the 10th of each month (or the next business day) from a checking or savings account they have designated.
 There is no charge for participation, but students are required to provide appropriate bank account and routing information when enrolling in this plan.
-If two payments are returned for any reason (insufficient funds, account closed), the student will automatically be assigned to the twice-a-semester plan.
+If a payment is returned for any reason, (insufficient funds, account closed), the account will automatically be assigned to the twice-a-semester payment plan until payment has been received to cover the returned charges.
+If a subsequent ACH payment is returned for any reason, the student will no longer be allowed on the monthly payment plan.